 My baroque guitars are based on plans of the Stradivarius in the Ashmolean Museum, and another in a private collection in Birmingham.

 A prominent feature of the Baroque guitar (appropriately) is ornament.
 There were relatively plain examples, but many of the surviving baroque guitars have LOTS of inlay, deep multilayer roses, moustaches on the bridge, and all sorts of other frippery.

 Prospective purchasers will need to decide how much decoration they want.
-The pictures on this page show a fairly restrained model - nothing like the encrusted examples in some museums.
+The pictures on this page show my standard model, which is decorative without being gaudy - nothing like the encrusted examples in some museums.